xx-luozi-xx/LZ_STL/README.md

 # LZ_STL
 &emsp;&emsp;This is an imitation of the C++ Standard Template Library (STL).
 The realization process is not completely in accordance with the C++ STL source code; it is more of the author's own implementation of the functionality.

-&emsp;&emsp;For more template using advanced data structures see [here](https://github.com/xx-luozi-xx/Advanced-Data-Structures) .
+&emsp;&emsp;For more templates using advanced data structures, see [here](https://github.com/xx-luozi-xx/Advanced-Data-Structures) .

 ## Class list
 * Lvector